 Washington, DC 20036

-Formed in 1975, the NCCNHR is known as “The National Consumer Voice for Quality Long-Term Care” and endeavors to address such issues as inadequate staffing in nursing homes, poor working conditions, maintenance of residents’ rights and empowerment of residents, support for family members, and the results of poor care, such as pressure sores, dehydration, incontinence, and contracture of residents’ muscles.
+Formed in 1975, the National Consumer Voice for Quality Long-Term Care (NCCNHR) endeavors to address such issues as inadequate staffing in nursing homes, poor working conditions, maintenance of residents’ rights, empowerment of residents, support for family members.
+Furthermore, the NCCNHR addresses the results of poor care, such as bedsores, dehydration, incontinence and contracture of residents’ muscles.

 Federal State and Agencies

-The federal government has assembled an extraordinary amount of information, including objective and honest ratings of nursing homes throughout the country, a nursing home “check list” for selecting the right facility for your loved one, a list of nursing home residents’ rights, and many other unique tools for researching and understanding nursing homes and long-term care facilities.
+The federal government has assembled an extraordinary amount of information, including objective and honest ratings of nursing homes throughout the country.
+The Centers for Medicare and Medicaid Services (CMS) offers a Nursing Home Compare Tool for selecting the right facility for your loved one, a list of nursing home residents’ rights, and many other unique tools for researching and understanding nursing homes and long-term care facilities.

 Administration on Aging

-Each of the fifty states, Puerto Rico, and the District of Columbia have at least one department or agency devoted to nursing home certification and oversight, eldercare, and advocacy for the elderly.
-These agencies can assist you when you are deciding which facility best meets your loved one’s needs or when trying to resolve problems with the care your loved one is receiving.
-Usually the agency is a division of the state’s Department of Social Services or Department of Health.
-To find the office for your state, go to http://www.ltcombudsman.org/ombudsman.
+Each of the fifty states, Puerto Rico, and the District of Columbia have at least one agency devoted to nursing homes.
+These agencies handle certification and oversight, eldercare and advocacy for the elderly.
+These agencies can assist you when you are deciding which facility best meets your loved one’s needs.
+They can also help when trying to resolve problems with the care your loved one is receiving.
+Usually state agencies are a division of the state’s Department of Social Services or Department of Health.